Don’t Worry: Here’s How To Manage All Your Vaccine Side Effects

 Advertisement

-What can I do before getting my jab to prevent COVID-19 vaccine side effects?
+What can I do before getting my shot to prevent COVID-19 vaccine side effects?

 Some experts recommend making an effort to hydrate and get enough sleep in the days before you get your shot, says Zach Jenkins, PharmD, an associate professor of pharmacy practice at Cedarville University and a clinical specialist in infectious disease with Premier Health.
 There’s no data proving that these steps will ease side effects, though some research on other vaccines (like the influenza vaccine) has shown that being sleep-deprived may worsen your immune response: People who logged four hours or less of shuteye for the four days before getting a flu shot had fewer antibodies 10 days later than those who weren’t as sleep deprived, an article in The Lancet Respiratory Medicine notes.